-A modern MongoDB GUI for macOS.
+A modern MongoDB GUI for macOS, Windows, and Linux.

 brew install --cask sschlesier/dgrid/dgrid